 The automation object model consists of a few, expansive functional groups of objects.
 These objects control major facets of the integrated development environment (IDE) and apply to all project types in Visual Studio.
 Understanding how these groups work makes it easier to understand and use the model.

 The objects in these functional groups are fully outlined in the Automation Object Model Chart.
 The groups are:

 Tool window-specific objects, such as the Task List, Output window, and Toolbox.

-In addition to the "core" automation model — so called, because any Visual Studio language can it — each language in Visual Studio offers one or more project-specific automation models to access its special features.
+In addition to the core automation model that any Visual Studio language can use, each language in Visual Studio offers one or more project-specific automation models to access its special features.
 For Visual Basic, Visual C#, and Visual J# projects, that model is located in the following assemblies:

 For Visual C++, the assemblies are:

 They represent (respectively), the Visual C++ specific code model, the Visual C++ project model, and the Visual C++ wizard model.